cabibbo2196717/ADM-HW04-Group-8/README.md

 * `Kmeans_Animation.mp4`: a video showing the functioning of Kmeans animation plot.

+* `Algorithmic Question.ipynb`: the Jupyter Notebook containing our solution to the algorithmic question.

 * `main.ipynb`: a Jupyter Notebook containing our solution to the homework.